happychriss/ePaper_Calendar_Display_stm32/README.md

 Program the eInk Display - STM32
 --------

-I will try to limit the processing on the ESP8266 as much as possible and to build most logic on the STM32.
+Processing on the ESP8266 is limited as possible and to build most logic on the STM32.

 This is possible based on the great work of this two people: https://davidgf.net/page/41/e-ink-wifi-display